 Make plans to arrive in Davidson no earlier than the morning of your session.
 Check-in will begin at 11 a.m. and the last until 1 p.m., and lunch will be the first meal provided.
 Your program will end at noon on the last day of your session.
 If someone is picking you up on campus, arrange to meet him or her at noon.
 If you are using another mode of transportation (airplane/train/bus), please plan an early-afternoon departure.

 4. What should I do if I have questions about my travel plans?

 Before you make your final reservations, please contact Christa Leimbach

 at 704-894-3090 with any questions about your travel.

 5. If I arrive by plane, train, or bus, how will I get to campus?

 We provide a free shuttle from the Charlotte airport, train station, or bus station.
 Be sure to complete your travel plans on the participant survey.
 We schedule shuttles to pick up multiple students in one trip, so bring a book since you may spend an hour or more at the terminal.
 A week before your session starts, a staff member from Davidson will be in touch with you regarding your pick-up time.
 If you are arriving by plane, please wait by the information desk on the baggage claim level of the airport.
 If you are arriving by bus or train, wait for us in the main lobby of the station.
-If you find that your plane/bus /train is delayed, please call the Center for Civic Engagement cell phone at 704-408-5630, and leave a voice message with details of your situation.
+If you find that your plane/bus /train is delayed, you will be given a contact number the week before your session, please call and share the details of your situation.

 6. If I drive, where should I park?